microsoft/fabricrealtimelab/modules/module05b.md

 GO
 ```

-From a new query window, load the date dimension table by running the following script:
+From a new query window, execute the above procedure by running the following script:

 ```sql
 Exec ETL.sp_Dim_Date_Load
 ```

-## 3. Create the symbol dimension procedure
+## 3. Create the procedure to load the Symbol dimension

+Similar to the date dimension, each stock symbol corresponds to a row in the Symbols dimension table.
+This table would hold details of the stock, such as company name, or the market the stock is listed with.

-Create the procedure that will load the stock symbol dimension:
+Run the script below -- this will create the procedure that will load the stock symbol dimension.
+We'll execute this with the pipeline to handle any new stocks that might enter the feed.

 ```sql
 CREATE PROC [ETL].[sp_Dim_Symbol_Load]